Multiplicative Pacing Equilibria in Auction Markets

 Our notion of equilibrium only stipulates that pacing multipliers should be optimal given the auction prices and winning bids, and it is thus not the case that our equilibria are equivalent to Nash equilibria in the one-shot game.
-In order to specify what a Nash equilibrium would be we would additionally need to specify what happens under \todo{deviations}: a single bidder changing their pacing multiplier could change prices in auctions they are not winning, thus \todo{causing} other bidders to exceed their budget.
-If the game is such that this budget exhaustion does not cause the budget-exhausted bidder to be dropped from some auctions (and thus this does not cause reduced prices) then our equilibria constitute Nash equilibria, but if they are dropped from some auctions then there may be an incentive to cause such dropping in order to reduce prices.
+In order to specify what a Nash equilibrium would be we would additionally need to specify what happens under deviations: a single buyer changing their pacing multiplier could change prices in auctions they are not winning, thus causing other buyers to exceed their budget.
+If the game is such that this budget exhaustion does not cause the budget-exhausted buyer to be dropped from some auctions (and thus this does not cause reduced prices) then our equilibria constitute Nash equilibria, but if they are dropped from some auctions then there may be an incentive to cause such dropping in order to reduce prices.

 We prove that an equilibrium always exists (which does not follow from existing results due to discontinuities when there are ties or when budgets are exceeded) and that a pacing game can admit multiple equilibria that are not outcome equivalent, which leads to equilibrium selection issues.
 We compute equilibria with respect to commonly-studied objective functions such as social welfare and revenue to provide insights on the gaps between best and worst equilibria.
+We show examples where this gap can be quite large.
 Then, we study the complexity of finding equilibria, and provide a {\em mixed-integer program} (MIP) to find them.
+Using the MIP we study the equilibrium-selection issues empirically, and find that equilibrium multiplicity is rarely an issue across both randomly-generated and real-world instances.
 We complement the MIP with best-response and regret-based dynamics as alternative computational tools for finding equilibria.